samclane/Thumbox/README.md

 # rest of code
 ```

+To see a full example, check out the `example.py` game in this folder.

 ### Contributing
 We are in development and really need contributors to reach 100% completion.
 Feel free to reach out to me on Github or make a PR